A quick round-up of the most fun things to do in Hutchinson Island – a bit of a hidden gem on Florida’s Treasure Coast.

 Hunt for the Best Beaches on Hutchinson Island

-Bathtub Beach is one of the nicest on the island – a sheltered lagoon with calm waters for swimming, and a reef further out that’s popular with divers.
-But there are dozens more, so hop in a car or on a bike and just set off to explore the beaches.
+Bathtub Beach is one of the nicest on the island.
+It’s a sheltered lagoon with calm waters for swimming, and a reef further out that’s popular with divers.
+But there are dozens more, so hop in a car or on a bike and explore.
 You’re sure to find something to suit!

 Relax at Hutchinson Shores

 Facing the Atlantic on Hutchinson Island’s popular Jensen Beach, Hutchinson Shores Resort and Spa is one of the newest properties on the island and it’s a great place to stay.
 I spent two nights here and had an amazing time.
 Great food, lovely ocean views, and a dreamy pool for some much-needed R&R time.

 Even if you don’t stay here, make sure you check out the resort’s amazing restaurant The Drift Bar and Kitchen.
 I had what was probably my best meal in Martin County here.
 Or, you could grab a day pass to enjoy the facilities for an afternoon.